ePages-de/epages-devportal/_posts/2021/2021-02-XX-pdf-generation-with-java.md

 The dependency declarations for other build systems like Maven can be found at [mvnrepository.com](https://mvnrepository.com/artifact/com.openhtmltopdf).

-### Hello, World
+### Hello, World!

 The biggest advantage of OpenHtmlToPdf is that it is very simple to use.
-To define the contents and layout of the PDF files, plain HTML and CSS can be used.
+To define the content and layout of the PDF files, plain HTML and CSS can be used.

 Here is an example template for a PDF which contains an underlined headline and some text: